ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 **SUNET Auth Server** from SUNET. <https://github.com/SUNET/sunet-auth-server> Production implementation of AS in Python.
 BSD license.

+**Trustbloc** from Gen Digital. <https://github.com/trustbloc/docs/blob/main/readthedocs/designs/auth.md> Production implementation of AS and client in Go.
+Apache 2.0 license.

 **Verified.ME** from SecureKey. <https://verified.me/> Production implementation of AS, client and RS.
 Proprietary license.

 **XYZ** from Bespoke Engineering, implementation by Justin Richer. <https://github.com/bspk/oauth.xyz-java> Advanced prototype implementation of AS, client, and RS in Java, with common support library.
 Prototype implementation of SPA client in JavaScript.
 Apache 2.0 license.